Written by Potluck Admin

 How Does a Hashtag Work?

 Many different internet platforms use hashtags to organize content.
-Twitter is a good example, because if you aren’t using hashtags on Twitter then probably no one is seeing your content.
-But Instagram depends on hashtags as well, and even Facebook recognizes them.
+Instagram is a good example, because if you aren’t using hashtags on Instagram then most likely no one but your existing followers are seeing your content.
+Twitter depends on hashtags as well, and even Facebook recognizes them.

 To use hashtags to find content, most platforms will allow you to search for a specific hashtag (i.e. #brownies) using the regular search feature.
 You can also click on a live hashtag, which will act as a link and take you to a list of all content using that hashtag, generally arranged from newest to oldest descending.